 3. Find words that inspire your growth

 Whether it’s a sign on the side of the road, an actual quote, a poem, or just a few inspirational thoughts jotted down on a napkin, finding words that speak to your growth is another way to celebrate it.
-This is why so many people choose to put up word art rather in addition to photos.
+This is why so many people choose to put up word art in addition to photos.
 Find words that remind you to celebrate the big and small things and you just might be more likely to do it.

 4. Tackle small items on your to-do lists first